yrodro/in-60-seconds/PITCHME.md

 - **LA** is all about the **DP**.
 - Numbers, vectors, and matrices obey the DP.
 - Think of vectors as *directional instructions*.
-- Thnik of matrices as arrays of numbers with meaning.
+- Think of matrices as arrays of numbers with meaning.
 @ulend @snapend